 ‘ T Fifty-Four? ’ frowned the colonel.

 ‘ Let’s have a closer look,’ cautioned Bowman although confident they weren’t mistaken.
-While they could wait and ask Loc, the battalion technical officer, before leaving Europe months ago he had spent a whole month in Germany learning about communist bloc weapons and ammunition.
+While they could wait and ask Loc, the battalion technical officer, before leaving Europe months ago he had spent a whole fortnight in Germany learning about communist bloc weapons and ammunition.

 Ky ripped open the sealed cap and carefully eased the long round from its protective metal tube.
 Its heavy streamlined nose left no doubt – armour piercing – and confirmed their worst nightmare.